What is the pensions dashboard?

 Why do we need a pensions dashboard?

-Around £50 billion is sitting in missing pots, according to the Centre for Economics and Business Research, and simplifying the process of people accessing their pots could be a game-changer for savers.
+Around £50 billion is sitting in missing pots, according to the Centre for Economics and Business Research.
+Simplifying the process of people accessing their pots could be a game-changer for savers.

-But beyond giving you better access to your nest eggs, it is hoped the programme will boost engagement within the pensions space.
+But beyond giving you better access to your nest eggs, it is hoped the programme will boost engagement with pensions.

 “Given the historically low levels of pension engagement in the UK, ensuring its timely and effective implementation is essential in helping people understand their retirement finances more comprehensively”, says Lily Megson, policy director at My Pension Expert.

-According to research carried out by Standard Life last year, 75% of adults don’t know how much is in their pension pot.
-This figure rises to 79% for 55-64 year olds, and 81% for women, further contributing to the gender pension gap
+According to research carried out by Standard Life, 75% of adults don’t know how much is in their pension pot.
+This figure rises to 79% for 55-64 year olds, and 81% for women, further contributing to the gender pension gap.

-The Pensions Dashboards Programme is responsible for creating the digital architecture that will allow all other dashboards to work and QPDS will still need authorisation from the Financial Conduct Authority (FCA).
+The Pensions Dashboards Programme is responsible for creating the digital architecture that will allow all other dashboards to work, and QPDSs will need to be regulated by the Financial Conduct Authority (FCA).

 Building the pensions dashboard is a huge operational project, involving a range of different IT systems and a large amount of data.
 This makes it complex – and the delays so far have largely been blamed on this complexity.